Types of Business Entities in Singapore

-Largely similar to a sole proprietorship in terms of structure, liability and taxes, the most significant difference is that a partnership can comprise of two or more partners, subject to a maximum cap of twenty individual partners.
+Largely similar to a sole proprietorship in terms of structure, liability, and taxes, the most significant difference is that a partnership can comprise of two or more partners, subject to a maximum cap of twenty individual partners.
 Once a partnership exceeds this cap, it is required to incorporate as a company under the Companies Act.

-As with all other business entities, a local manager must be appointed who is a natural person and at least 18 years of age, is ordinarily resident in Singapore and is not an undischarged bankrupt.
+As with all other business entities, a local manager must be appointed who is a natural person and at least 18 years of age, is ordinarily resident in Singapore and is not an un-discharged bankrupt.
 This business structure allows for foreign individuals or companies to be partners.
-Similar to a sole proprietorship, the tax rate imposed will be that of the partner, i.e. if the partner is an individual, the personal income tax rates would apply, if the partner is a company, corporate tax rates would apply.
+Similar to a sole proprietorship, the tax rate imposed will be that of the partner, i.e. if the partner is an individual, the personal income tax rates will apply, if the partner is a company, corporate tax rates would apply.

 The greatest risk associated with a partnership is the fact that it is not considered a separate legal entity and all partners are personally liable for the partnership’s debts and losses, even if the debts and losses are incurred by other partners.